manman4/OEIS_03/README.md

 ---

-## PARI/GP Script Files
+## .gp files

-All scripts in this repository are stored as PARI/GP (`.gp`) files, facilitating reproducibility and ease of use within the OEIS community.
+In this repository, the scripts are saved as PARI/GP files.

 ---